rwoll/CS051Proposal/README.md

       create a branch, commit to it, switch back to the assignment branch, commit to that, and then try and merge.
-    + Students could theoretically tamper with the GitHub API and alter pull request and commit timestamps through an elaborate command line process -- this would make it seem like they’ve handed in their lab earlier than reality.
+    + Students could theoretically tamper with the GitHub API and alter pull request and commit timestamps through an elaborate command line process.
       If this becomes a concern, there are strategies to detect and address it through Webhooks.

 ## Configuration

 ### Initial Setup: Sandboxing with GitHub for Education and `teachers_pet`
 To create the starter-code repository, push the locally-initalized repository of lab assignments (initially empty) to a new repository created in `PomonaCS051`